-Knoxville, TN and spent the majority of my life there.
+My My name is Will Curtis.
+I am a believer In Jesus Christ and I celebrate recovery from drug addiction.
+I am a husband and father of three.
+I was born May 3, 1972 in Knoxville, TN and spent the majority of my life there.
 My childhood was normal for the most part.
-My parents are still married and have provided for my needs in the best way they knew how.
+My parents are still married and provided for my needs and most of my wants the best way they knew how.
 I am the younger of two children.
 My sister is 5 years older than me.
 I did pretty good in school, excelled at sports and had many friends.
 Looking back, I had an emptiness inside that I was searching for something to fill.
 I tried drinking alcohol when I was in 7th grade.
 I loved it.
 It made me fill warm inside and like I could do anything.
 Not long after that I smoked Pot for the first time.
 It was like a long lost friend to me.
 So I began smoking it as often as I could.
 In high school I was exposed to other drugs and I would like to say quickly fell into the wrong crowd.
-Truth being told, I was the wrong crowd.
-I began partying every weekend and smoking pot and taking pills before and sometimes during school.
+Truth being told, I became the wrong crowd.
+I began taking various prescription drugs an was physically addicted to opioids by the time I entered college.

 Testimony of healing

 My name is Grant Hinson.
 I came to Eagles Nest in June of 2013.
 I had spent the previous eighteen days in a hospital, bed-ridden from crippling withdrawal as I detoxed from a severe prescription painkiller and benzodiazepine habit.
 My life was in shambles.
 Months earlier, I had dropped out of graduate school, medicating my shame and guilt with ever-increasing amounts of intravenous narcotics.
 My family wanted nothing more to do with me.